Top Aerospace Skills in Demand

 role in aerospace engineering.

-3. Written & Verbal Communication
+3. Written & verbal communication

 Clear written and verbal communication is a vital skill for aerospace engineers.